CP243 Interlocking Project

 A new four-track interlocking system

 The CP243 Interlocking Project includes installing a new four-track interlocking system on the New Haven Line (NHL).
 The new interlocking lessons the impacts of the two-track rail operations needed to replace the existing WALK Bridge.
-Civil construction on the interlocking is complete, and the new interlocking is anticipated to be commissioned for operation in late 2023.

 The new interlocking includes six new switches and crossover tracks.
 The CP243 Interlocking Project includes approximately 6,200 feet of track replacement and realignment, signal and catenary modifications, including 18 catenary structure replacements, a power balancing station, and new drainage installed to the north and south of the tracks.